controlplaneio/simulator/docs/cli.md

   -h, --help   help for scenario

 Global Flags:
-  -c, --config-file string   the directory where simulator.yaml can be found -l, --loglevel string      the level of detail in output logging (default "info")
+  -c, --config-file string     the directory where simulator.yaml can be found -l, --loglevel string        the level of detail in output logging (default "info") -s, --scenarios-dir string   the level of detail in output logging (default "./simulation-scripts") -t, --tf-dir string          the level of detail in output logging (default "./terraform")

 Use "simulator scenario [command] --help" for more information about a command.
 </pre>